Yatin6/studbud/README.md

    *After:*

-   ​                                                                                                      First step: fill in the input form
+   ​First step: fill in the input form

    ![image-20220604122623048](.\README.assets\image-20220604122623048.png)

-   ​						 Second step: display the information on a card and user can edit or delete the card by clicking the ellipse on the right
+   ​Second step: display the information on a card and user can edit or delete the card by clicking the ellipse on the right

    ![image-20220604104930333](.\README.assets\image-20220604104930333.png)

-   ​                                                                    The task information will still be there when the user edits the card.
+   ​The task information will still be there when the user edits the card.

    ![image-20220604123459433](.\README.assets\image-20220604123459433.png)